 The colors and light intensity for each of the millions of individual pixels appear to be blended together when we view

-camera.
+digital camera.
 Picture 1B shows a portion of picture 1A with the pixels greatly magnified and exaggerated so that

 you can see how pixels form an image.
-However, there will be thousands or millions more pixels in an area equivalent to picture #1B
+However, there will be thousands or millions more pixels in an area equivalent

+image.
 For instance a file size might be written as 3,456 X 2,304.
-That means there are 3,456 pixels in each row of pixels in the
+That means there are 3,456 pixels in each row of

 Although digital cameras are often marketed with emphasis on the total number of megapixels available for an image,